windmaomao/windmaomao.github.io/blog/angular-react-vue.md

 # Angular, React and Commons

 I got this question a lot, web frameworks are marketing words to me these days.
 Everyone knows something about them.
 But trust me, even developers are not clear about what they are and what they will do.
-World is moving too fast.
+The world is moving too fast.
 It's definitely been harder after `HTML` and `Javascript` were invented.

-I still personally believe `HTML` is the king, even I'm a 100% `Javascript` developer now. `HTML` becomes the web media so that anyone who understand this language can provide content directly to the web.
-I would say directly, because actually most of us don't use `HTML` at all tweeting.
+I still personally believe `HTML` is the king, even I'm a 100% `Javascript` developer now. `HTML` becomes the web media so that anyone who understands this language can provide content directly to the web.
+I would say "directly" because actually most of us don't use `HTML` at all tweeting.
 But if you want to work on the core part of the web, you won't be able to skip `HTML`.

 ## Angular

 Back couple of years back, when we need to add some functionalities to the page, we need to add a few lines of `Javascript`.
 If you add too many, the page gets messy, you tend to use some library ex. `jQuery` to facilitate the work.

-`Angular` is not exception when it comes to solve this problem in terms of organizing code while keeping your typical way of working with `HTML`.
+`Angular` is not an exception when it comes to solving this problem in terms of organizing code while keeping your typical way of working with `HTML`.

 ```html
 	<h1 ng-show="">Hello World</h1>
 ```

-For example, it allows you to adds some attribute to the tag `h1` so that the behavior of the tag can be changed on the fly.
+For example, it allows you to add some attribute to the tag `h1` so that the behavior of the tag can be changed on the fly.
 The source code is written in another file.
 That makes the coding neat and the process intact as much as possible.

 This idea isn't new, and `Angular` takes this approach to a whole new level that every piece of `HTML` **should be** written and organized via those attributes for new behaviors to be introduced.